 More than 440,000 people have attended the first ten Plaza Classics.
 The festival has an economic impact of $1.5 million annually.
 About 15 percent of its audience comes from outside of the El Paso/Juarez/Las Cruces radius, a third of them from the Austin area.

 Plaza Classic has expanded its footprint and programming roster to include outdoor movies and concerts on Oregon Street next to San Jacinto Plaza, exhibitions and programs at the El Paso Museum of Art, the El Paso Museum of History, the El Paso Public Library, what we call Drive-in/Walk-up movies nine stories up atop the Mills Plaza Parking Garage and, new in 2018, an art exhibition at the Roderick Artpsace Lofts.

 The festival is programmed by Doug Pullen of the El Paso Community Foundation staff, who works with an advisory committee made up of community volunteers and movie fans.
-Its members are: actor-screenwriter Camilla Carr (widow of screenwriter Edward Anhalt); El Paso film collector, film historian and Sunset Film Society Director Jay Duncan; El Paso Community College mass communications professor Lisa Elliott; New Mexico State University graduate and classic movie buff Jack Fields; Julia Hussmann (widow of actor Pat Hingle); Jaime Mendez, film lecturer and director of the UTEP student services center; Rebecca Mendez, El Paso Chamber of Commerce administrative coordinator; CPA Terri Rutter; and El Paso Leadership Academy Founder and CEO Omar Yanar.
+Its members are: actor-screenwriter Camilla Carr (widow of screenwriter Edward Anhalt); El Paso film collector, film historian and Sunset Film Society Director Jay Duncan; El Paso Community College mass communications professor Lisa Elliott; New Mexico State University graduate and classic movie buff Jack Fields; Julia Hussmann (widow of actor Pat Hingle); Jaime Mendez, film lecturer and director of the UTEP student services center; Rebecca Mendez, a program coordinator for United Way of El Paso County; CPA Terri Rutter; and El Paso Leadership Academy Founder and CEO Omar Yanar.